nnejourneys/nnejourneys/_tours/departures-cycle-tour-of-western-arunachal-pradesh.md

 ---
 draft: false
 keywords: "Eastern Arunachal Pradesh, Arunachal Pradesh, Cycling holiday, the Brahmaputra Valley"
-title: "CYCLE TOUR OF EASTERN ARUNACHAL PRADESH"
+title: "CYCLE TOUR OF WESTERN ARUNACHAL PRADESH"
-subtitle: "Watershed of the Brahmaputra "
+subtitle: "The Himalayan High"
-days: "8 days"
+days: "10 days"
-description : "This tour takes you to eastern Arunachal Pradesh on a multiday cycling holiday across the watershed region of the Brahmaputra Valley."
+description : "This cycling tour of western Arunachal Pradesh takes you all the way to the periphery of beautiful Tawang.
+Lying close to the tri-juncture of India, Bhutan and Tibet, this is the Buddhist belt, home to the Monpa, Sherdukpen and Brokpa people."
-bg_image: /images/tours/departures-cycle-tour-of-eastern-arunachal-pradesh.jpg
+bg_image: /images/tours/departures-cycle-tour-of-western-arunachal-pradesh.jpg
-image : /images/tours/departures-cycle-tour-of-eastern-arunachal-pradesh.jpg
+image : /images/tours/departures-cycle-tour-of-western-arunachal-pradesh.jpg
 # video: https://www.youtube.com/watch?v=AV5-Chp6p14&ab_channel=NorthBynortheast
 type: "departures"
 category: "departures"
-cat: "4 - 11 March' 2023"
+cat: "7 - 16 April 2023"
 tags: ["arunachal"]
 weight: 3
 touricon: "iconoir:cycling"